AidLite Python API Documentation

 API | set_input_tensor |

-Parameters | in_tensor_idx : Index value of the input tensor, type int . |
+Parameters | in_tensor_tag: Index value or name string of input tensor, type is int or str |

-input_data : Binary data of the input tensor, type depends on the actual case. | |
+input_data: Binary data of input tensor, type is passed according to actual situation | |

-Return Value | Normal: 0 . |
+Return Value | Normal: 0 |

-Exception: Non-zero. |
+Exception: Non-zero | |

-result = interpreter.set_input_tensor(in_tensor_idx=1, input_data=obj)
+result = interpreter.set_input_tensor(in_tensor_tag=1, input_data=obj)

 if result != 0: